ava-world/Nimiq/zk-proof ceremony/phase1.md

 # phase 1

-To join phase 1A all you have to do is generte a wallet and fill the registration form follow this steps to generate your wallet using your vps or ubuntu on your local machine.
+To join phase 1A all you have to do is generate a wallet and fill the registration form follow this steps to generate your wallet using your vps or ubuntu on your local machine.

 ## step 1: upgrade your machine